DLuensch/StereoVision-ADCensus/README.md

 * evalDisp

 # IntrinsicExtrinsicCalib
 With this program you can calculate the intrinsic and extrinsinc parameters of your cameras.
 The calibration requires several images with chessboard pattern in any size, e.g. a 8x6 (width x height) [pattern](./Documents/chessboards/Chessboard_A4_8x6_2.65cm.pdf).
-In the project we used a [18x12](./Documents/chessboards/Chessboard_A0_18x12_5cm.pdf) (only the inner edges count) pattern on a A0 paper.
+We used this [18x12](./Documents/chessboards/Chessboard_A0_18x12_5cm.pdf) (only the inner edges count) pattern on a A0 sheet in the project.
 Every calibration is based on about 20 images from different views, distances and angles.
 It is important that the pattern is visible on every section of the camera sensor!
-You have to take these images for every camera and calibration step (intrinsic and extrinsic).
+For every single camera and calibration step (intrinsic and extrinsic) you must take these images.

 ### Building and execution on a linux based system

 **Build the program:**
- 1. Navigate into the "IntrinsicExtrinsicCalib" folder
+ 1. Navigate into the "IntrinsicExtrinsicCalib" folder.
  2. `mkdir build`
  3. `cd build`
  4. `cmake ..`
  5. `make`
- 6. If you can build the program you should be able to see the 2 executable "intrisic" and "extrinsic"
+ 6. If build the program successfully you should be able to see the "intrisic" and "extrinsic" executables.

 **Execute the intrinsic:**
  1. Create a "intrinsicConfig.cfg" as you can see in the sample folder. (e.g.: configIntrinsicLeft.cfg, configIntrinsicRight.cfg)
  2. Create a "intrinsicImages.xml" as you can see in the sample folder. (e.g.: imagesLeftIntrinsic.xml, imagesRightIntrinsic.xml)
  3. Execute the intrisic calibration: `./intrinsic PATH_TO_YOUR_CONFIG/intrinsicConfig.cfg`
  4. This can take several minutes.
-Control your calibration result in your destination folder!
+Check your calibration result in your destination folder!

 **Execute the extrinsic:**
  1. Create a "extrinsicConfig.cfg" as you can see in the sample folder. (e.g.: configExtrinsic.cfg)
  2. Create a "extrinsicImages.xml" as you can see in the sample folder. (e.g.: imagesExtrinsic.xml)
  3. Execute the extrinsic calibration: `./extrinsic PATH_TO_YOUR_CONFIG/extrinsicConfig.cfg`
  4. This can take several minutes.
-Control your calibration result in your destination folder!
+Check your calibration result in your destination folder!
- 5. Control the translation vector in the resulting 4x4 matrix.
+ 5. Check the translation vector in the resulting 4x4 matrix.
 This should match the distance between the cameras in the selected measuring unit.

 # ImageRectify
 With this program you can easy rectify new images which are taken with a calibrated stereo camera system.
 You need the intrinsic calibration from each camera and the extrinsic calibration for the stereo system.
 All the calibrations can be estimated with "IntrinsicExtrinsicCalib".